 If you have additional questions, please call the Internal Revenue Service at 1-800-829-1040.
 If you have a general question about your tax filing or regulations, you should be pressing 2, 2 and then 3.
 Please note that the wait time may be long.
 If you are a non-resident alien for tax purposes, please mention your status AND also mention that you may need to speak to the advanced tax law department.

-US Dep. of Homeland Security, Custom and Immigration Enforcement, Student and Exchange Visitor Program's Webpage on F-1 and M-1 Students: Social Security and Tax Issues.
+US Dep. of Homeland Security's webpage on F-1 and M-1 Students: Obtaining a Social Security Number.